Amartya Sen infected with coronavirus, undergoing treatment at Santiniketan

-Nobel laureate economist Amartya Sen infected with coronavirus, undergoing treatment at Santiniketan
+Nobel Laureate economist Amartya Sen tests Covid positive, undergoing treatment at Santiniketan

-Amartya Sen: According to family sources, Amartya Sen is now at his home in Santiniketan.
+Amartya Sen tests Covid positive: According to family sources, Amartya Sen is now at his home in Santiniketan.
 He is undergoing treatment there.
 He is following the advice of the doctors.

 - Amartya Sen was supposed to go to Kolkata from their Santiniketan home on Saturday.